madetech/handbook/guides/cloud/aws_sandbox.md

 - Now go to https://eu-west-2.console.aws.amazon.com/singlesignon/identity/home?region=eu-west-2#!/users
 - On the top right click `add user`
 - Fill in their details (use the part before the @ in their email as username)
-- Add them to the "SandboxAdmin" group
+- Add them to the "SandboxUsers" group
 - They should now get a email invite to join (valid for the next 7 days)